kyma-project/busola/docs/extensibility/display-widgets.md

 ### Labels

-Labels widgets render all the object entries in the `key-value` format.
+Labels widgets render all the array or object entries in the `value` or `key-value` format.

 #### Widget-specific parameters